kechcole/Blog-App/README.md

 # Blog-App
-A blog application created using Django
+A blog application created using Django.
+Users with different level of authorisations can log in, write posts, update profile information and many  more features.